 If you train intensely four or more times weekly, aim for 4-5g daily.
 For moderate training schedules, such as two to three sessions weekly, 3g is usually adequate.

-How to adjust your creatine dosage to fit your goals
+How can you adjust your creatine dosage to fit your goals?

 While 3-5g provides a solid starting point, individual responses vary.
 Some people are “responders” who experience pronounced benefits, while others are “non-responders” who notice minimal effects.